Flow-IPC/ipc/INSTALL.md

      but the basics are as follows.
 CMake is very flexible and powerful; we've tried not to mess with that principle in our build script(s).
-     1. Choose a tool.  `ccmake` will allow you to interactively configure aspects of the build system, including showing docs for various knobs our CMakeLists.txt (and friends) have made availale.  `cmake` will do so without asking questions; you'll need to provide all required inputs on the command line.
+     1. Choose a tool.  `ccmake` will allow you to interactively configure aspects of the build system, including showing docs for various knobs our CMakeLists.txt (and friends) have made available.  `cmake` will do so without asking questions; you'll need to provide all required inputs on the command line.
 Let's assume `cmake` below, but you can use whichever makes sense for you.
      2. Choose a working *build directory*, somewhere outside the present `ipc` distribution.
 Let's call this